neuton/http_proxy/README.md

 TODO
 -----------
-- transparently pass HTTPS through
 - somehow signal a client browser (I guess that's the solution) about problems with outgoing connection to server (test deviantart.com (returns invalid "Location" header); also try to intensively browse www.deviantart.com)
 - make nice logging
-- refactor all this mess some day

 Another usage example
 -----------